Franktra/Prompts_n_Pockets_Guide/README.md

 # 3. Report Action Framework Tutorials Project
 # Conclusion
 The development of the Action Framework Tutorials was a highly challenging and enriching project.
 It entailed understanding the complexities of Large Language Models, formulating clear, effective prompts, and integrating ethical AI practices.
 Despite the challenges faced, the project's outcome was a comprehensive, user-friendly guide that demystified interacting with AI models, empowering users to use AI more effectively and responsibly.
+# 4. Tutorial Content as Python Strings and Dictionaries
+# Tutorial Content as Python Dictionaries